fedebayle/brazil2014_learning/README.md

 Predictive model for football World Cup Brazil 2014
 ---------------------------------------------------

-I developed a statistical model to predict the final standings of the World Cup Brazil 2014 using R, using the library [glmnet] (http://cran.r-project.org/web/packages/glmnet/index.html).
+I developed a statistical model to predict the final standings of the World Cup Brazil 2014 using R with the library [glmnet] (http://cran.r-project.org/web/packages/glmnet/index.html).

 The data finally considered in the model are those football games from 1974 to the present.